JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 We've specified the `node:slim` image - this is actually `node`, with the `slim` tag.
 Tags are like specific versions - you might say you want `node:10.15.0`, or even `node:latest`.

 `slim` is a special one - its a Docker image that is **smaller and has less functionality out of the box**.
 This means that the image it builds will have a smaller file size, and be faster to download.
-There are lots of other options for smaller images - `alpine` is about the smallest Linux distribution you can get, but the more stripped-down your base image, the more work you'll have to do to ensure that your application has everything it needs to run.
-[Here's a great article outlining the differences](https://derickbailey.com/2017/03/09/selecting-a-node-js-image-for-docker/).
+There are lots of other options for smaller images - `alpine` is a popular Linux distribution.
+The more stripped-down your base image, the more work you'll have to do to ensure that your application has everything it needs to run.
+[Here's a great article outlining the differences](https://derickbailey.com/2017/03/09/selecting-a-node-js-image-for-docker/) for Node.js images, but the concepts are good to learn for general Docker-ing.

 ### `RUN`

 The `RUN` keyword tells Docker to **run a command while building the image**.
-This isn't done while your app is running, but rather **at build time**.
+This isn't done while your app is running, but rather at build time, so its done once while creating the "snapshot."
 A common use-case for this is installing dependencies, or building a production bundle:

 ```docker
 RUN npm install